Looking for a Placement

-For example, if you were looking at attending at a music venue in Manchester think about how you would travel their and the time it would take.
-If this wasn’t realistic you could then also look at smaller venues closer to where to live or venues that you could travel to easier.
+For example, if you are looking at attending a music venue in Manchester think about how you will get there and the time it will take.
+If this isn’t realistic you could also look at smaller venues closer to where to home or venues that you could travel to easily.

 When do I start looking?

-Start looking or your work placement as soon as you can as more and more people are applying to do work experience, which means some companies have year-long (or more) waiting lists.
+Start looking for your work placement as soon as you can as you will be completing with other young people who are applying to do work experience.
+Some companies have year-long (or more) waiting lists.

 Don’t get disheartened!

-It is not unheard of for people to send various work experience emails or make phone calls and only get a few responses back.
+It is not unheard of for people to send various emails or make phone calls and only get a few responses back.

 Tips for contacting an Employer (from app guide)

-- Try to speak to someone in person if you can.
+- Try to speak to the correct person if you can.
 Employers get lots of CVs – stand out by meeting them personally.
 Ask for an opportunity to meet with the employer, or call by and visit.